 Here, God has two aspects of divinity- the perfection of being (sarvagunapurnatavam) and freedom from all limitations (sarvadosagandhavuratam).
 God is the highest form of perfection conceivable by human intelligence.
 The perfection of the divine is to be understood in terms of an unlimited pervasion in time, space, and fullness of attributes.
 Only god can have these threefold perfections.
 Everything else in the universe lacks one or many attributes.

 God is above all change and limitation.
 His nature remains the same at all times and places.
-His form consists of reality, absolute consciousness, and bliss unlimited and if we accept such a subtle power, abiding in God then only we can attain moksha (liberation).(Last Updated On: March 19, 2021)
+His form consists of reality, absolute consciousness, and unlimited bliss and if we accept such a subtle power, abiding in God, only we can attain moksha (liberation).(Last Updated On: September 9, 2021)